C2SM-RCM/CCLM2CMOR/README.rst

 Here, files for the domains EUR-11 and EUR-44 are provided.

 If you want to process all variables in the table, use the ``--all`` option.
-Otherwise, specify the variables with ``--varlist``.
+Otherwise, specify the variables with ``--varlist`` (RCM or CORDEX names supported).
 You can also choose the resolutions at which to produce the output with ``--resolution`` or in the variable *reslist* in the configuration file.
 Note that the seasonal processing uses the output of the daily processing.
 Hence, the latter has to be executed before the former.

-You can limit the time range for processing with the option ``--limit`` and providing the start and end years on the command line (``--start``, ``--end``) or in the configuration file.
+You can limit the time range for processing by providing the start and end years on the command line (``--start``, ``--end``).
 Otherwise, all available years are processed.

-The processing will finish much faster when using multiprocessing (``--multi``).
+The processing will finish much faster when using multiprocessing (option ``--multi``).
 In this way several years are processed simultaneously.
-For this, specify the number of available cores with the command and the desired time range over the command line or in the configuration file.
+For this, specify the number of available cores after the ``--multi`` command and the desired time range over the command line.
 When multiprocessing, a log file for each year is created.
-Search for logged errors or warnings in all these files (on Linux e.g. with ``grep WARNING -r`` and ``grep ERROR -r`` in the log directory) to make sure everything went ok.
+Search for logged errors or warnings in all these files (e.g. with ``grep WARNING -r`` and ``grep ERROR -r`` in the log directory) to make sure everything went ok.